Chronology: Federal Reserve's transparency steps

 November 2007 - The Fed says it will increase the frequency of its forecasts to four times a year from two, and extend the horizon of projections to three years from two.

-February 2009 - The FOMC adds longer-run projections for GDP, unemployment and inflation to its three-year quarter forecasts.
+February 2009 - The FOMC adds longer-run projections for GDP, unemployment and inflation to its three-year quarterly forecasts.
 The move is seen as effectively establishing an informal inflation target.

 December 2010 - As required by the Dodd-Frank financial reform law, the Fed releases the names of firms that borrowed from its special emergency programs during the financial crisis.
 The law did not require the release of details of past lending from its regular "discount window," although future lending will be disclosed with a two-year lag.